 April 1, 1962: Judgment at Nuremberg was nominated for 11 Academy Awards.
 Judy was nominated for Best Supporting Actress but lost to Rita Moreno’s performance in West Side Story.

 April 1, 1964: The cancellation of Judy’s series was still in the entertainment news.
 Note the fourth article with viewer comments about the show’s cancellation, and a one “Sam Marano” who identified himself as a “confessed member of The Cult [of Judy Garland].”
 Some things haven’t changed that much.
 I’m sure if Mr. Marano was around today he’d be quite vocal on social media.
-This is the earliest mention “The Garland Cult” that I’ve seen so far.
+This is the earliest mention of “The Garland Cult” that I’ve seen so far.

 April 1, 1966: ABC-TV videotaped part of “The Hollywood Palace” with Judy as the hostess.
 Taped on this day were: “What The World Needs Now Is Love” and “Mr. & Mrs. Clown” with her guest Van Johnson.
 The show, including more performances taped on April 3rd, aired on May 7, 1966.